Loading...

 • Any exam prep site that includes content with typos and/or poor grammar.

-It’s helpful to remember that exam content – including the problems, questions and answers – are GMAC’s intellectual property, which is protected by copyright laws.
-Use of unauthorized exam content violates testing policies, test taker agreements, and is illegal.
+Finally, remember that exam contentincluding the problems, questions and answersis GMAC’s protected intellectual property.
+Use of unauthorized exam content violates testing policies, test taker agreements, and copyright laws.
 If you’re unsure about whether training materials are authorized, contact GMAC prior to using them.
 If you become aware of a site, group or individual that appears to be distributing unauthorized materials, please let us know.
+You may also contact test security to confirm the validity of any third parties selling exam materials or fee waivers.

 Is there anything else you would like to add?

-Visit mba.com’s Test Security page to learn more.
+Visit the Test Security page to learn more.